Share On Social!

 Some states, like Maine and Vermont, have fully vaccinated their Latino populations, but they have fewer Latinos than other states.
 Only a few states with large Latino populations, like New Mexico and New Jersey, are among the top states to fully vaccinated their citizens.

-In other states with high Latino populations, like Texas, California, and Florida, Latinos make up less than a third of those vaccinated.
+In other states with high Latino populations, like Texas, California, and Florida, Latinos make up a third of those vaccinated.

 0.4% of vaccinated people are Latino.